Alex Muralha

-Alex Roberto Santana Rafael (born 10 November 1989), sometimes known as Alex Muralha, is a Brazilian footballer who plays as a goalkeeper for Mirassol, on loan from Coritiba.
+Alex Roberto Santana Rafael (born 10 November 1989), sometimes known as Alex Muralha, is a Brazilian footballer who plays as a goalkeeper for Mirassol.

-Career
+Club career

 Figueirense

 In April 2014 Alex signed with Figueirense in a free transfer.

 Flamengo

 After an impressive 2015 season, Flamengo signed with Alex from Figueirense in a R$4 million transfer fee on 2 January 2016.
 The club expected him to make an instant impact, although stayed as the backup goalkeeper until Paulo Victor suffered an injury in June.
 Since then he took the starter position and impressed Brazil coach Tite receiving his first call up.

 On 28 December 2016 Alex signed another two-year contract with Flamengo until December 2018.

 Coritiba (loan)

 On 6 March 2019, he joined Coritiba on loan from Flamengo until December 2019.